Had an issue with

 • Stock availability issues

-• Refund delays after order cancellation
+• Refund delays after order cancellations

-• Incorrect item listings during sales events
+• Incorrect item listings during sale events

 3. Slow or Inconsistent Communication